fmoessbauer/drace/HowTo/README.md

 For new users the most convenient way to use DRace is to use the DRaceGUI.
 The ```drace-gui.exe``` is contained in the ```./drace/bin``` folder.
 With the gui, the quiet long and unhandy DRace command can be build in an easier fashion.

 Furthermore, a working configuration can be saved in a text file and restored at a later time.
-Additionally, some plausability checks are exectued one the inputs.
+Additionally, some plausibility checks are executed one the inputs.
 Correct and incorrect inputs are marked with green and red.
 The fields must be filled like described in the following.
 Once all mandatory fields are filled correctly, one can directly execute the command in a powershell-instance by pressing **RUN**.
-Alternatively, the created command can be copied to the clipboard and pasted in an abitrary shell.
+Alternatively, the created command can be copied to the clipboard and pasted in an arbitrary shell.

 The following fields are mandatory: